cristinaponcela/cristinaponcela.github.io/_posts/2025-09-24-How to Measure Impact with an NPS Survey.md

 };
 ```

-So essentially, we show the survey when `cycleStartDate - userSignUpDate (mod 90) ≡ currentDate - cycleStartDate (mod 90)`, and this ensures the data points are spread uniformly in time.
+So essentially, we show the survey when `cycleStartDate - userSignUpDate (mod Y) ≡ currentDate - cycleStartDate (mod Y)`, and this ensures the data points are spread uniformly in time.

 Update: this has now been running for a few weeks.
 So far we don't have many insights, but around 80% of users expressed that their recent experience was positive, and 50% would recommend StreamYard, with the other options split similarly.